Theoretically, we all know that when it comes to investments, we need to set reasonable expectations. Practically, however, it’s a different story.

 Understanding Tactical Asset Allocation

-As the name suggests, Tactical Asset Allocation is one of the ways that helps adjust a portfolio’s asset mix in response to changing market conditions.
+As the name suggests, this is an investment strategy that adjusts a portfolio’s asset mix in response to changing market conditions.

-It’s a more fluid approach, as you may consider.
-Nothing is set in stone over here ie we all know the dynamics of the ever-changing stock market; one needs to be well-read and do proper research in order to keep adjusting the portfolio allocation depending on how the market reacts.
+It’s a more fluid approach, as you can imagine.
+Nothing is set in stone over here, and we keep adjusting the portfolio allocation depending on how the market reacts.

-Imagine, for instance, that you assume that you’ve created a well-balanced portfolio for yourself, with a primary concentration of large-cap stocks.
+Imagine, for instance, that you’ve created a well-balanced portfolio for yourself, with a primary concentration of large-cap stocks.

-Now, your portfolio is probably the way you expected, and it’s doing well.
+Now your portfolio is stable and it’s doing well.
 But you want more.
-What you can do is set aside a certain amount that you can invest more tactically, isn’t it?
+What you can do, is set aside a certain amount that you can invest more tactically.

 What does this mean?

-Well, let’s say, for example, that the fintech sector is starting a bullish run.
+Well, let’s say the fintech sector is starting a bullish run.
 You have a couple of large banking stocks in your portfolio already.
-But you want to invest in a few other companies coming up in the investment space.
+But you want to invest in a few other promising companies coming up in the investment space.

-Setting aside a fraction for tactical allocation helps you to do just that.
-In a way, you may consider not selling off any of your long-term investments.
+Setting aside a fraction for tactical allocation allows you to do just that.
+You don’t have to sell off any of your long-term investments.

 But that’s the beauty of tactical allocation.
 You have the flexibility to alter your investments whenever you want.

-This is the concept on which the tactical asset allocation is based.
+This is the premise on which tactical asset allocation is based.
 You need flexibility in order to adjust your portfolio.

 It doesn’t mean you need to switch up your entire portfolio.
-But at least a portion of it needs to be dynamic, but as stated above, we should have the knowledge and be aware that investments in the stock market are volatile and consist of high to very high risk also.
-Thus, you may consider consulting your financial advisor before investing
+But at least a portion of it needs to be dynamic.

 This is a prerequisite.
 You need proper and rigorous market analysis in order to capitalise on macroeconomic trends, interest rates, corporate earnings, geopolitical events and the like.

-Now, tactical asset allocation is not just about seeking to increase your potential returns.
+Now, tactical asset allocation is not just about increasing your returns.
 Often, it is also used as a hedging and risk management technique.

 Tactical Asset Allocation in Mutual Funds

-As you can imagine, tactical asset allocation is a strategy used to actively manage mutual funds.
-The objective here is to seek to generate potential returns for the portfolio.
+As you can imagine, tactical asset allocation is a strategy used by actively managed mutual funds.
+The objective here is to beat the market and generate higher returns for the portfolio.

-Funds like dynamic asset allocation funds, or even multi-asset allocation funds use the concept of tactical asset allocation with an aim to increase potential returns to their portfolios.
-However, in order to understand the investment objective and strategy in depth and also the features and details about the Scheme, we suggest you read the Scheme Information Document about the Scheme to learn more details.
+Funds like dynamic asset allocation funds, or even multi-asset allocation funds use the concept of tactical asset allocation to maximise returns to their portfolios.

-The fund managers, in this case, use a variety of indicators to gauge what the overall outlook of the market is, and try to understand which way it’s going to go.
+The fund managers, in this case, use a variety of indicators to gauge what the overall outlook of the market is, and which way it’s going to go.

-For example, macroeconomic indicators like Gross Domestic Product (GDP) growth and interest rates can have quite an impact on investment decisions.
+For example, macroeconomic indicators like GDP growth and interest rates can have quite an impact on investment decisions.

 How?